 I was born in The Netherlands (nickname: Holland), did not travel a lot when I was young and at the age of 25 I just decided I wanted to leave my home country to go travelling.
 I felt like I had some catching up to do.
 I went to Australia (and visited some countries along the way) for a year, before ending up in Greece for almost 14 years.
-I returned to my home country in 2010 (o the math and you know how old I am 😉 Ever since I came back, I make it my mission to get to know my own country better.
+I returned to my home country in 2010 (do the math and you know how old I am 😉 Ever since I came back, I make it my mission to get to know my own country better.
 Since I love being by the sea, the Waddeneilanden were first on my Dutch Bucket List.
 The Waddeneilanden is a group of islands (most of them Frisian) in the north and each and every one of them is stunning!
 The islands have beautiful beaches, amazing flora and fauna and locals living the good island life… My kind of place!

 An island that I visited a few times is Texel (we pronounce it as Tassle).
 It is the one island that belongs to North Holland province and it can easily be reached by a quick ferry boat ride.
 The ferry boat leaves from Den Helder, one a hour or in high season every half hour.
 I always take my little car across, but you can also go to Den Helder by public transport to take the ferry.
 On the island itself you can use public transport, but this is limited.
 The better option is to rent a bicycle; an electric one if you want to get around the island a bit faster and there are many more ways of transport for hire on Texel!
 When you take your car, you pay the ferry boat fee in Den Helder and when going back to main land you just hop on the ferry without paying.
 Basicly you pay once to go both ways.
 The island is big enough, you can go for a long weekend or a midweek as we say (Monday to Friday), but I can easily spend a week and still not get bored.

 During my visits to Texel I have never written a travel blog, but of course I have kept myself busy on the island, exploring as much as I could, but always saving something for a next visit.
 I have taken 100’s if not 1000’s of photographs.
 Every visit I made sure I went some place new, did an activity I had not done before and tried out “new” restaurants or bars.
-So instead of taking you on a new travel adventure, what I try to do in my travel blogs, I will write down a top 10 of my favourite places to see and/or things to do on Texel and I will let you have your own adventure… Apart from my top 10 there is a lot more to see.
+So instead of taking you on a new travel adventure, what I try to do in this travel blog, I will write down a top 10 of my favourite places to see and/or things to do on Texel and I will let you have your own adventure… Apart from my top 10 there is a lot more to see.
 I mostly visited Texel off season, but during summer season there is so much to do.
 I will give you a link to the tourist office so you can discover what is on the agenda, but first my top 10:

 Number 1: Beach walks!